GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 For each of these mandatory inputs, you click on the dropdown arrow and choose the respective file.

 1. In the upper panel click on `Model` -> `Run Model`.
-A window will open where you need to define the model input and output.
+A new window will open where you need to define the model input and output.
 2. The model needs the following 7 inputs:
     1. `mdg_admbnda_adm1_BNGRC_OCHA_20181031`: ADM1
     2. `ADM2_RISK`: ADM2 & Risk